 TL;DR: We introduce “Touch and Go”, a human-collected dataset containing paired visual and tactile data from real-world scenes.

-Abstract: The ability to associate sight with touch is essential for understanding material properties, and for physically interacting with the world.
-Learning these correlations, however, has proven challenging, since existing datasets have not captured the full diversity of these modalities.
-To address this shortcoming, we propose a dataset for multimodal visuo-tactile learning called Touch and Go, in which human data collectors probe objects in natural environments with tactile sensors, while recording egocentric video.
-The objects and scenes in our dataset are significantly more diverse than prior efforts, making the data well-suited to tasks that involve understanding material properties and physical interactions in the wild.
-To demonstrate our dataset's effectiveness, we successfully apply it to a variety of tasks: 1) self-supervised visuo-tactile feature learning, 2) tactile-driven image stylization, i.e., making the visual appearance of an object more consistent with a given tactile signal, and 3) predicting future frames of a tactile signal from visuo-tactile inputs.
+Abstract: The ability to associate touch with sight is essential for tasks that require physically interacting with objects in the world.
+We propose a dataset with paired visual and tactile data called Touch and Go, in which human data collectors probe objects in natural environments using tactile sensors, while simultaneously recording egocentric video.
+In contrast to previous efforts, which have largely been confined to lab settings or simulated environments, our dataset spans a large number of “in the wild” objects and scenes.
+We successfully apply our dataset to a variety of multimodal learning tasks: 1) self-supervised visuo-tactile feature learning, 2) tactile-driven image stylization, i.e., making the visual appearance of an object more consistent with a given tactile signal, and 3) predicting future frames of a tactile signal from visuo-tactile inputs.

 Supplementary Material: pdf